Woodford Academy: History

-By 1862, during William Buss's occupancy, the kitchen wings were added.
-From 1867 until 1897 it was a private country retreat, owned by Alfred Fairfax, and from 1897 to 1907 it was a boarding house.
+By 1862, during William Buss's occupancy, the west wing was added.
 In 1863 a railway plan denotes the buildings as the 'King's Arms Inn' showing the main building and dairy building in their existing form.
 The kitchen building is in three parts.
 Nearby there are a number of other timber buildings, now demolished.
+From 1867 until 1879 it was a private country retreat, owned by Alfred Fairfax, and from 1880 to 1907 it was a salubrious guesthouse house.
 In 1867 Buss left a life interest in the property to his wife, Bridget Buss.
 In 1868 the railway line reached the Weatherboard Inn at Wentworth Falls.
 In August 1868 the widow Mrs Buss sold the property to Alfred Fairfax.
 A March 1869 sketch of "Buss's" by John Vine Hall shows the present complex.
 In October 1869 it was advertised as 'Mountain air Woodford (late Buss's) Apartments vacant J.Sheils'.

-In 1869 Woodford was possibly occupied by caretaker Sheils.
+In 1869 to 1870 Woodford House was opened as the first guesthouse in the Blue Mountains managed by John Shiels.
 The property was then 90 acre.
 An 1869 drawing by Vine Hall shows the main and dairy buildings in their present form.
 The dairy has a shingled roof and green-painted shutters.
 A picket fence had been built.

 A pear tree (Pyrus communis cv.) has been identified on a (now) adjacent block of land that appears to date directly from the Fairfax period of ownership of the property (1860/70), suggests local horticulturist teacher with TAFE, Doug Knowles.
 The tree is most likely to be the last remnant of an orchard and garden planted for Fairfax, who developed the property as a gentleman's residence.
 Fairfax renamed his home "Woodford House" and built the second-storey east wing, primarily to accommodate his Sydney friends and their servants.
 It became an exclusive retreat for him and his friends.
 During his time here he bought more land c.
 1868 and then owned 90 acres on which he created an orchard and house garden to provide fresh food for his guests.
 Fairfax had "house and servants" at Woodford.